nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * People (peopleapp.py): NVDA will announce first suggestion when looking for a contact.
 Unlike other search fields, there is no controller for event.
 However, the suggestion raises item selected event.
 * Cortana (searchui.py): Cortana uses name change events and specific automation ID's to convey text messages.
 Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in later add-on releases.
 * Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).
-* Sets interface (tabexperiencehost.py) on select Redstone 5 preview builds: when switching between app tabs, NVDA will announce name and position of the new tab.
 * Shell Experience Host (shellexperiencehost.py): in Action Center, toggling some quick actions causes item status change event to be logged.
 NVDA will announce the new status if appropriate.
 * Microsoft Store (winstore_app.py): just like Settings app, status messages are announced, this time dealing with product downloads such as apps and multimedia content.

-#### Sets

-Many Windows Insiders running builds 17627 through 17692 tested Sets, a way to group related activities together.
-This is done by allowing apps to display their interface elements inside Microsoft Edge tabs, so that when one tab is restored (app is run), related activities will resume alongside it.
-For this reason, I tend to call this "app tabs", and the name of this feature may change in the future.

-The commands used to work with Sets is similar to tabbed browsing commands in web browsers, except one would add the Windows key.
-For example, in web browsers, one can press Control+T to open a new tab, and with Sets turned on, while using one app, one can press Control+Windows+T to open a new Sets tab.
-Switching between app tabs can be done by pressing Control+Windows+Tab or Control+Windows+Shift+Tab, and to close an app tab (and close the app in question), press Control+Windows+W. If one knows the app tab positions, one can switch to apps quickly by pressing Control+Windows+number row keys.

-NVDA already supports Sets simply because it supports Microsoft Edge.
-However, due to ongoing developments, some workarounds and enhancements are included in the add-on.
-These include:

-* Searching for things: when searching for things from new Sets tab, wrong controller for event is fired.
-This resulted in search results and context menus not being announced, but luckily, search results fire element selected event when moving between items.
-As a result, NvDA will be able to announce results.
-* Announcing tabs: when switching between tabs, NVDA will announce name and position of the new tab.
-This is in response to an element selected event coming from tab entries themselves.

 ### Hunting for UIA implementation issues